chakravarty-gadaba/SevenWonders/README.md

 # SevenWonders
-List of seven wonders on May 2018
+List of seven wonders as json file